jvillalp/Graphs/projects/graph/notes.md

     Node: words
     Edges: there's an edge if words are different by one letter an both are in the word list

+DFS a better choice?
+- Maybe if you want longest path or most relations
+- Might be faster, since it goes to a leaf first

+If visiting all nodes, then either will work, O(n)

+- can do it recursely?